I remember back when I was looking to buy my first electric guitar.

 Almost all ESP and ESP LTD guitars come with humbucker pickups.
 They’re also pretty common with most Ibanez and Schecter models, and the same could be said about B.C. rich guitars.
 Additionally, almost all SG and Les Paul copies and alternatives come with humbuckers.

-Although technically single-coils, P90 and P90-styled pickups are usually regarded as a category of their own.
+Although technically single-coils, P90 and P90-styled pickups are usually regarded as a category of their own (read our P90 vs single coil comparison for more).
 In some way, we could say that they’re a compromise between single-coil and humbucking pickups.

 What makes P90s so special is that they feature wider, but shorter, bobbins and implement a different type of winding.
 This results in a much thicker tone than regular single-coils.